 There’s no doubt that one of the most anticipated experiences on our recent trip to Disneyland Paris was the jewel in the 20th Anniversary crown; Dreams.
 Before we arrived I did worry that being shown after the park closed at 10.30pm maybe too late for our little boy to cope with, at just 4 years old.
-However, come 9.30pm on our first day and Lucas was more active than either my wife or I.
+However, come 9.30pm on our first day and my son was more active than either my wife or I.

 We took a break from all the activities on offer in the park and had some food whilst watching cartoons in Videopolis.
 This worked well in recharging everyone’s batteries and it was pretty quiet and cool, so a perfect place to prepare ourselves for the main event.
 Worth noting that the chicken salad they serve in there, and most eateries around the resort, was very nice.
 It tasted very fresh and was made up of carrot, lettuce, boiled egg, cherry tomatoes, sweetcorn and of course chicken.
 Accompanied by some salad dressing it was the perfect healthy option for those of who prefer not to live on burgers and chips.